vkola-lab/lunar/adrd_simplified_evaluation/README.md

 </details>

-## How to write your own benchmark
+# How to write your own benchmark

 Each benchmark is a JSONL file: each line should be a valid JSON.
-Each line is expected to have at least the `question` and `option` keys.
-This will be configurable in the future.
+Each line is expected to have at least the `ID`, `question`, and `options` keys.